The Role of Model Confidence on Bias Effects in Measured Uncertainties for Vision-Language Models: Appendix

 \subsection{More Empirical Results}

-Table \ref{tab:ratio comparison} shows that the magnitude of aleatoric entropy is comparable to that of epistemic entropy.
+\paragraph{Relative Magnitudes of Epistemic and Aleatoric Entropy.} Table \ref{tab:ratio comparison} shows that the magnitude of aleatoric entropy is comparable to that of epistemic entropy.

-We further validate our empirical findings by using the epistemic entropy after bias reduction, calculated from the average probabilities of ten shuffled prompts, as an approximation of the underlying model confidence.
+\paragraph{Bias-free Epistemic Entropy as Model Confidence} We further validate our empirical findings by using the epistemic entropy after bias reduction, calculated from the average probabilities of ten shuffled prompts, as an approximation of the underlying model confidence.
 The results remain consistent with those obtained when approximating model confidence using the sum of the probabilities of correct options from the average probabilities.

 More specifically, the effects of bias, measured by changes in measured uncertainties, are more pronounced when model confidence is lower; in other words, when debiased epistemic entropy is higher.
-This is evidenced by consistently positive and statistically significant coefficients for changes in measured epistemic uncertainty due to biases in GPT-4o.
+This is evidenced by consistently positive and statistically significant coefficients for bias-induced changes in measured epistemic uncertainty on GPT-4o.
 Qwen2-VL follows the same pattern, with exceptions for Label bias.
-For aleatoric uncertainty, GPT-4o also shows predominantly positive coefficients, whereas Qwen2-VL exhibits inconsistent coefficient directions with much smaller values, as indicated by Epi./Ale. ratios greater than one-except for the same two exceptions, and nonsignificant p-values.
+For aleatoric uncertainty, GPT-4o also shows predominantly positive coefficients, whereas Qwen2-VL exhibits inconsistent coefficient directions with much smaller values, as indicated by Epi./Ale. ratios greater than one with the same two exceptions, and nonsignificant p-values.
 These results are detailed in Table \ref{tab:appendix empirical1}.

-Lower model confidence is more strongly associated with greater underestimation of measured epistemic uncertainty, whereas it has no significant effect on the direction of changes in measured aleatoric uncertainty.
-This is supported by the consistently positive and largely significant coefficients for the decrease in measured epistemic uncertainty, while the coefficients for the decrease in measured aleatoric uncertainty are predominantly insignificant except the same two Qwen2-VL cases.
+Lower model confidence is more strongly associated with greater underestimation of measured epistemic uncertainty, whereas it has no significant effect on the direction of bias-induced changes in measured aleatoric uncertainty.
+This is supported by the consistently positive and largely significant coefficients for the decrease in measured epistemic uncertainty, while the coefficients for the decrease in measured aleatoric uncertainty are predominantly insignificant except for the same two Qwen2-VL cases.

+\paragraph{Extension to Claude-3.7-Sonnet.} Due to budget constraints, we randomly selected two biases for extended experiments on Claude-3.7-Sonnet with CREPE.
+Table~\ref{tab:claude-results} presents the results, which align with the findings observed on other models.
+More specifically, stronger bias effects on epistemic uncertainty estimation are associated with lower bias-free model confidence, as shown by negative and statistically significant coefficients.
+In contrast, the relationship for aleatoric uncertainty is weaker, as indicated by non-significant p-values and coefficients with mixed signs.